 - 1 clove garlic

-- 1/4 cup (35 g) pine nuts, lightly toasted (see note)
+- 1/4 cup pine nuts or walnuts, lightly toasted

-- 1/2 cup (120 ml) olive oil, plus more for storing
+- 1/2 cup olive oil, plus more for storing

 - Kosher salt and freshly ground black pepper, to taste

 - Blanch the basil leaves.
 Prepare a small bowl of ice water.
 Bring a small saucepan, filled halfway with salted water, to a boil.
 Submerge basil leaves in boiling water for 5 to 10 seconds, or until wilted.
 Then, immediately plunge into ice water to stop cooking.
-Drain, squeeze to remove excess water then pat with a dish towel or paper towels until mostly dry.
+Drain, squeeze to remove excess water then pat dry with a clean dish towel.

-- Combine garlic paste and the pine nuts in the bowl of a food processor.
-Pulse 2 to 3 times until everything is chopped small.
-Add basil then with the processor running, slowly pour the olive oil into the bowl.
+- Slowly add the olive oil.
+With the processor running, slowly pour the olive oil into the bowl.
 Once all the olive oil has been added, check the consistency of the pesto -- we like it to have some texture.
 If you prefer it smoother, pulse a few more times.

-- Transfer pesto to a bowl then stir in cheese and season with salt and pepper.
+- Add the cheese.
+Transfer pesto to a bowl then stir in cheese and season to taste with salt and pepper.
 Use immediately or store for later.